apache/cordova-android/README.md

 # under the License.
 #
 -->
-Cordova Android
+# Cordova Android
-===

 Cordova Android is an Android application library that allows for Cordova-based projects to be built for the Android Platform.
 Cordova based applications are, at the core, applications written with web technology: HTML, CSS and JavaScript.

-[Apache Cordova](http://cordova.io) is a project of The Apache Software Foundation (ASF).
+[Apache Cordova](https://cordova.apache.org) is a project of The Apache Software Foundation (ASF).

-Requires
+## Requires
----

-- Java JDK 1.5 or greater
+- Java JDK 1.6 or greater
-- Apache Ant 1.8.0 or greater
 - Android SDK [http://developer.android.com](http://developer.android.com)

-Cordova Android Developer Tools
+## Cordova Android Developer Tools
----

-The Cordova developer tooling is split between general tooling and project level tooling.

-General Commands
+We recommend using the [Cordova command-line tool](https://www.npmjs.com/package/cordova) to create projects and be able to easily install plugins.

+However, the following scripts can be used instead:

     ./bin/create [path package activity] ... creates the ./example app or a cordova android project ./bin/check_reqs ....................... checks that your environment is set up for cordova-android development ./bin/update [path] .................... updates an existing cordova-android project to the version of the framework

-Project Commands

 These commands live in a generated Cordova Android project.
 Any interactions with the emulator require you to have an AVD defined.